 Functional societies are not a given.
 Countries like Ireland are the exception, not the rule.
 In most of the world, from the edges of Europe to the heart of Africa, and from Caracas through Baghdad all the way to Bangkok, you can’t take any of these national qualities for granted.
 Instead, you’ll find society is often divided into innumerable political, ethnic, religious affiliations that don’t always get on.

-The governments are often corrupt, and society can be cruel and attitudes harsh when compared to what we’re used to here in Europe (as can be observed through rates of homicide and violent crime).
+The governments can be corrupt, and societal attitudes can be harsh or even cruel when compared to what we’re used to here in Europe (as can be observed through rates of homicide and violent crime as well as the targeting of minority groups).
 That’s not to say that there isn’t incredible hospitality, warmth, and generosity in these places all over the globe, which of course there is – sometimes even more energetically than in our now-atomised Western societies.

 Not so long ago (especially in the 90s) the world of politics and academia seemed to thoroughly believe that we were on course to global unity and great developmental leaps.
 Francis Fukuyama wrote his now infamous essay and then book The End of History, under the assumption that liberal democracy had triumphed, and an ever-converging world of globalisation was the inevitable path of history.